nishanths/zoom.js/README.md

 ## Building locally

-To build the package locally, run the following from the root directory of the repo:
+To build the package locally, clone the repo, then run the following from the root directory:

 ```
 % make deps
 % make build
 ```

-This should produce a `dist` directory.
-The js files in the `dist` directory are ES modules.
+This should write files into the `dist` directory.

 ## Documentation